loathengine/Empirical-Percision/README.md

 ## Data-Driven Evaluation: A Superior Methodology

 All shots contribute valuable information.
 Discarding data, such as outliers, compromises accuracy and wastes resources.
 The objective is to compile a comprehensive database of shot impacts for statistical analysis.
-The tools outlined below, supported by a free resource at [LE Production Service](http://www.leproductionservice.com), facilitate this process.
+The tools outlined below, supported by a free resource at [https://loathengine.github.io ](https://loathengine.github.io), facilitate this process.
 The website provides tools for calculating the metrics discussed and ensuring that the formulas are clearly presented and reliable.

 ***